 There is no time quite like Halloween to create something creepily cute and dangerously delicious all at once.
-Get in touch with your DIY dark side and craft a batch of scary-good treats for a monstrous feast.
+Get in touch with your DIY dark side and craft a batch of ghoulish goodies for a monstrous feast.

 Part Halloween, part science experiment, this edible slime features gummy body parts.
 Stretch your imagination...and an eyeball or two!